meghasin/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Ph.D. candidate at Oregon State University working under the supervision of [Dr. Stephen Ramsey](https://lab.saramsey.org/).
-I am interested in exploring Graphical Models, Causal Inference and their application in various data-driven areas.
+I am a Ph.D. candidate at Oregon State University majoring in Computer Science and minoring in Biological Data Science.
+I am working under the supervision of [Dr. Stephen Ramsey](https://lab.saramsey.org/).
+I am interested in exploring Graphical Models, Causal Inference and their application in various data-driven areas like Artificial Intelligence, Computational Biology, Intelligent Systems and Cognition.
+My PhD work centers around the use of Causality to differentiate true cause-effect relationships from mere associations to build a more robust and reliable inference model.